 In 1492 Spain expelled its Jews but, recognising their language skills, awareness of the Renaissance as well as knowledge of medicine, printing, cartography and weaponry, the Ottomans encouraged them to settle in Thessaloniki.
-Their enterprise enriched the city and by 1864, 70,000 Jews called Thessaloniki home.
+Jewish enterprise enriched the city and by 1864, 70,000 Jews called Thessaloniki home.
 They made up half the population of the city.
 Other citizens were Christians and Muslims and postcards of Thessaloniki from the beginning of the 20th

 century show a city dotted with minarets.